-The NRH1 that was examined here indicates robust TCDC signals in radiation, thermodynamics, static stability, winds, and precipitation.
-Since the NRH1 was created using the Weather Research and Forecasting (WRF) model, the TCDC signals highlighted here have implications on a wide-range of research studies that have utilized this model, as well as NOAA's operational Hurricane Weather Research and Forecast System (HWRF) model that is a version of the WRF Nonhydrostatic Mesoscale Model (NMM) tailored for tropical cyclone forecasting.
+The hurricane nature run simulation that was examined reveals robust diurnal signals in radiation, thermodynamics, static stability, winds, and precipitation.
+Since the NRH1 was created using the WRF model, the TCDC signals highlighted here have implications on a wide-range of research studies that have utilized this model, as well as NOAA's operational HWRF model.
 Identifying TCDC signals in models like WRF and HWRF offers opportunities to both further our understanding of TCDC processes and to understand how the TCDC affects the representation, analyses, and forecasts of TCs in numerical simulations.
 Future work will continue to integrate satellite data, numerical model simulations, and observations of the TCDC with a goal of continued advancement of our understanding of this possibly fundamental TC process.